-TRENDS IN FOOD AVAILABILITY
+6. TRENDS IN FOOD AVAILABILITY

-An analysis of food availability in the past 3 decades has indicated possible dietary changes of Malaysians.
+An analysis of food availability in the past three decades has indicated possible dietary changes in Malaysians.
 Although these data should not be equated with consumption levels, food balance sheet data are useful in indicating probable trends in food consumption patterns.
-In the absence of regular nationwide food consumption surveys.
+In the absence of regular nationwide food consumption surveys, these data do provide some useful information, within the recognized limitations of such data.